hmslima/sambahsacompletegrammar/sambahsa-en.md

 The verb “ste” is pronounced as {ste} because {st} is not a viable pronounce.

-The pronouns were omitted, but you are entirely free to use them too.
+The pronouns were omitted, but you are entirely free to use them!
 Look the very same conjugation from above, but with the pronouns:

 **Io som {yo som} –** I am